 Aliens: Crucible is a project we will sadly never see come to life as a full-fledged video game.
 It was in development by Obsidian Entertainment around the same Alpha Protocol was in the works but SEGA pulled the plug on the project after relations between the companies got a bit unsavoury.

-According to Chris Avellone, who spoke to VG247 recently, SEGA eventually grew tired of dealing with Obsidian Entertainment's management which led to parting ways.
+According to Chris Avellone, who to VG247 recently, SEGA eventually grew tired of dealing with Obsidian Entertainment's management which led to parting ways.
 He added that "everyone working on Aliens: Crucible was really excited about it "all the way until "Sega [was] like 'Nope!' ".

 During the development, the RPG seemed to be a rather interesting take on the Alien franchise, with Avellone citing Mass Effect as a rough comparison but he did say the game was a bit "more terrifying".